DOCUMENTARY DIRECTOR & CINEMATOGRAPHER

 About

-LUISA CONLON is an Emmy Award-winning documentary director and cinematographer who has earned recognition for her immersive vérité filmmaking.
+LUISA CONLON is an Emmy Award-winning documentary director and cinematographer known for immersive, character-driven vérité filmmaking.

-Luisa grew up between New York and Paris, and currently lives in Brooklyn.
-She is is a two-time Livingston Award finalist, a graduate of NYU’s Tisch School of the Arts and UC Berkeley’s Graduate School of Journalism, and a Pulitzer Center grantee.
+Raised between New York and Paris, Luisa is a graduate of NYU's Tisch School of the Arts and UC Berkeley's Graduate School of Journalism, a two-time Livingston Award finalist, and a Pulitzer Center grantee.
+She is based in Brooklyn.

 Get in touch: luisaconlon@gmail.com